Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Data-driven modeling of dynamical systems

 We use our framework to compute stochastic models for the Lorenz-96 system, high-Reynolds flow in a 2D cavity and 6-hourly time series of velocity and temperature reanalysis data from the earth atmosphere.
+In case of cavity flow, we use the Spectral Proper Orthogonal Decomposition (SPOD) \cite{towne2018spectral} to obtain the 10-dimensional model of the flow.
+A theoretical contribution of our work is showing a novel connection between this decomposition and spectral decomposition of the Koopman operator for systems with continuous spectrum.
 Application of our framework to the above examples generates models that closely match the non-Gaussian features of data such as skewness and heavy tails in large dimensions from relatively little data.
 In case of the cavity flow, the SDE models not only produce the statistics of modal coordinates which are used to train the model, but they also lead to accurate approximation of high-order statistics for pointwise flow measurements.
 The transport-based framework also allows modeling systems that possess heavy tails in their invariant measures.
-By utilizing this feature in case of the climate data, we are able to extrapolate the heavy tails of chaotic time series and characterize the probability of extreme events from short-time observations.
-Compared to the state-of-the-art modeling via neural networks, our framework offers convexity of the main optimization problem, and interpretability in terms of dependence between variables and the underlying dynamical process.
+By utilizing this feature in case of the climate data, we are able to extrapolate the heavy tails of the chaotic reanalysis time series.This contribution is specially important since it allows probabilistic characterization of extreme events from short-time observations, which is an outstanding challenge in modeling strongly nonlinear flows \cite{lucarini2016extremes}.